folio-org/okapi/doc/guide.md

 ````

 ### Using a module

-Finally we should be able to make use of the module, as a regular tenant.
+Finally we should be able to make use of the module, as a regular tenant:

 ```
 curl -w '\n' -D -  http://localhost:9130/sample
 ```

 But of course Okapi can not know which tenant it is that is wanting to use our
 sample module, so it can not allow such, and returns a 403 forbidden.